 Bonnie Lathram was interviewed on Education Innovations Radio with Paula Lazor.

-The Getting Smart podcast features student projects and teachers from Highline School District.
+The Getting Smart podcast features student projects and teachers from the Highline School District.

 Tom Vander Ark offers a five minute commencement speech from June 2016.